1. Stock issues for former and current HP and HPE employees.

 Inherited stock, unlike gifted securities, is not valued at its original cost basis.
 When an individual inherits a stock, its cost basis is stepped up to the value of the security at the date of the inheritance.

 Donating stock.
 "If you are planning donations to charity anyway, you may be able to avoid having to figure out the basis for stocks by just donating the stock.
 Check with an accountant or tax advisor for details or possible pitfalls.
 Saved me a lot of grief." --HPAA member

 Companies are required to turn over unclaimed property to the state after a specific time period, as little as two years in some states.
 If a stock dividend check is not cashed -- and there are no other transactions that were initiated by you on the stock account -- by law, the "unclaimed" timer generally starts.

 Official information sources

 How many shares of which HP-related companies should I have?
 How much cash should I have received?
 HP spinoff shares and cash

-For more mutual help on this topic and many others, join the independent HP Alumni Association.
-If you were formerly a regular, direct employee of HP, HPInc, or HPE -- or are in the process of leaving -- join the HP Alumni Association.
-Helping each other with life after HP.
-No charge, thanks to HPAA members.
+If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving -- join the HP Alumni Association.
+No charge, thanks to HPAA's Supporting Members.

-© 2021 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
-Not officially endorsed or supported by any company.
+© 2022 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
+Not officially endorsed or supported.